livecode/livecode-ide/Documentation/guides/lcb-style-guide.md

 In general, please use nouns to name your variables and parameters.
 Make the names descriptive; for example:

-    variable tOutputPath as string  -- Good
+    variable tOutputPath as String  -- Good
-    variable tString as string      -- Bad
+    variable tString as String      -- Bad

-For `boolean` variables, please try to use "yes or no" names.
+For `Boolean` variables, please try to use "yes or no" names.
 For example:

-    variable tIsVisible as boolean
+    variable tIsVisible as Boolean
-    variable tHasContents as boolean
+    variable tHasContents as Boolean

 ### Naming handlers